hema200528/RecipeVault/README.md

 ## Performance

 5 B-Tree indexes on the columns the app filters and joins on.
-Measured with `EXPLAIN ANALYZE` before and after:
+Measured with `EXPLAIN ANALYZE` in VS Code, before and after:

 | Metric | Before | After |
 |--------|--------|-------|